Williamjr23/Notes_sync_repository/Platzi/HTML_&_CSS/HTML_&_CSS_Class_010.md

 * px (pixels)
 * mm (milimeters)
 * pt (point)
-* > Point values are only for print CSS!
+> Point values are only for print CSS!
 A point is a unit of measurement used for real-life ink-on-paper typography.
 72pts = one inch
-* pc()
+* pc (picas)
+> picas (1pc = 12 pt) Try it

 ### Unidades de medida relativas:
 * vmax